ultimate-pa/hanfor/documentation/docs/references/duration_calculus.md

 # Duration Calculus

-Hanfor automatically translates requirements, that are given in the natural-language-style [specification language](../introduction/index.md#specification-language "Specification Language"), into Duration Calculus (DC).
+Hanfor automatically translates requirements, that are given in the natural-language-style [specification language](../introduction/index.md#specification-language "Specification Language"), into Counterexample Formulae, a small and comprehensible subset of Duration Calculus (DC).

 This short guide should enable you to read and interpret the Duration Calculus formulae provided within this documentation.
 It aims to give you an intuitive insight into the small fragment of Duration Calculus that we use in our tool.